Borderliner/Meshki/README.md

 # [Meshki](http://borderliner.ir/meshki)
-Meshki is a simple, black-colored, responsive boilerplate to kickstart any responsive project.
+Meshki is a simple, black-colored, responsive boilerplate to kickstart any responsive project.<br>
-It is only <b>10 KiB</b> (minified) and 23.1 KiB (normal), including both CSS and JS files.
+It is only <b>10 KiB</b> (minified) and 23.1 KiB (normal), including both CSS and JS files.<br>
 Check out <http://borderliner.ir/meshki> for samples and details.

 ## Getting started

 There are a couple ways to download Meshki:
 - [Download the zip](https://github.com/Borderliner/Meshki/archive/v0.2.0-alpha.zip) or [the tar.gz](https://github.com/Borderliner/Meshki/archive/v0.2.0-alpha.tar.gz)
-- Clone the repo: `git clone https://github.com/Borderliner/Meshki.git` (Note: this is under active development, so if you're looking for stable and safe, use the zipped download)
+- Clone the repo: `git clone https://github.com/Borderliner/Meshki.git` (Note: this is under active development, so if you're looking for stable and safe, use the zipped download)<br>
 You can also download it via `bower install meshki --save`

 ### How to compile